gill-gemini/profanitycheckapi/README.md

        Java version : java 12.0.2

     Not Mandatory but preferred.
-    Intellij , I personally started and teste project from Intellij Community 2019.2 Spring Boot Extension in IntelliJ.
+    Intellij , I personally started and tested project from Intellij Community 2019.2.

+    Spring Boot Extension in IntelliJ.

     To run it locally from your terminal /CMD.